tolak/tolak-chain-app/README.md

 * `production.json` affects the production environment, triggered in `yarn build` command.

-Some environment variables are read and integrated in the template `config` object,
+Some environment variables are read and integrated in the app `config` object,
 including:

 * `REACT_APP_PROVIDER_SOCKET` overriding `config[PROVIDER_SOCKET]`